This post may contain affiliate links. Please read our disclosure policy.

 Rolling warm baked goods while they're still warm creates a “memory”.
 This way, when the flatbread cools, it will remember how to bend without breaking.

 You do not have to roll these flatbreads as described in the recipe.
-You can simply stack them like we do with gluten free tortillas.
+You can simply stack them like we do with tortillas.
 If you'd like to ensure that you can roll them tightly after they are completely cool, try rolling them right out of the skillet.

 The only additional common allergen that might arise here is dairy, and it's easily replaced.
 This recipe has no eggs, naturally.